Pauan/SaltyBetBot/README.md

 rustup run nightly cargo install cargo-web
 ```

-You only need to run the above commands once.
+You only need to run the above commands one time.

 Now you can run these commands to build the project:

 ```
 cd compile